Does Turning Off Your AC Help Save Money?

 Conclusion

 The best way to reduce your air conditioning costs isn’t by turning it off completely, but by using strategic temperature setbacks, regular HVAC maintenance, and energy-efficient practices.
-Upgrading to a more energy-efficient system, like a heat pump, is one of the most effective ways to save in the long run.
+It also helps to know when to replace your old HVAC system.

 Become an HVAC expert